 In this case study, a bank service company operates a transaction switch that receives card transactions from the servicing banks operating the ATM or POS machines and forwards these transactions to the appropriate issuing banks.
 Upon receipt of an accept/deny message from the issuing bank, the transaction switch returns this message to the servicing bank, which then takes appropriate action to accept or deny the transaction.

 Additionally, the bank service company provides a fraud detection service.
 At the same time that it forwards the transaction to the issuing bank for authorization, it also sends the transaction to its RTBI fraud detection system.
 If this system determines that the transaction is suspicious, the bank service company takes several actions as requested by the issuing bank.
-It certainly denies the transaction and informs the issuing bank, but it may also alert the issuing bank to the circumstances of the suspicious activity so that it can decide whether or not to put a hold on the card.
+It certainly denies the transaction and informs the issuing bank, but it may also alert the issuing bank to the circumstances of the suspicious activity so that it can decide whether to put a hold on the card.
 This system shows RTBI in action as the RTBI fraud detection system uses complex rules against an historical database to determine which actions to take that directly affect a transaction in progress.

 RTBI dashboards are used to bridge the gap between operational business intelligence and real-time business intelligence.
 For instance, Figure 3 shows an IT server network-monitoring dashboard, which displays not only historical information but also shows the current status of the server network.
 The dashboard is interesting because it performs all three business intelligence functions: strategic, operational, and tactical.

 From a strategic viewpoint, it shows bandwidth usage and connection quality over the last several weeks, and by clicking on the History tab, further historical usage and quality data are displayed.
 This dashboard forms the basis for future planning of network upgrades.
 From an operational viewpoint, the dashboard shows the current status of the network, the current memory usage, and the current connections and their traffic.
 If a network problem occurs, operational staff could immediately take remedial action.
 From a tactical viewpoint, as problems are detected, the RTBI system driving the dashboard can issue audible, email, or cell phone alerts to the operations staff.
 The RTBI system even takes automatic remedial action such as rerouting network connections, shedding low-priority traffic, or invoking redundant connections.
-The transactions are fed to the new RTBI system from the enterprise’s other systems with the online ETL.
+The transactions are fed to the new RTBI system from the enterprise’s other systems with the online extract, transform, and load (ETL).

 ETL is the facility that allows data to be extracted from a source database, transformed into a common format, and loaded into a target database (the data warehouse’s database).
 Since contemporary ETL facilities are batch-oriented and run periodically, they are characterized as being offline ETL facilities.
 EAI exchanges current information between systems in an application network but provides no historical record of enterprise activity for strategic-analysis purposes.